 Internships and final course project (PFE)

-- two mandatory internships: a “shopfloor” and a technician placement (each lasting a minimum of 4 weeks) at the end of Years 3 and 4.
+- two mandatory internships: a “shopfloor” and a technician placement (the first for a minimum of 4 weeks and the second for a minimum of 8 weeks) at the end of Years 3 and 4.

 - a technological research project in semester 9.
 Most often carried out in pairs, this project concerns an industrial need and takes the form of a technical and economic feasibility study.

 - a final course project in semester 10 (20 weeks minimum and often up to 6 months).